mirahg/Drug-Review-Classification/README.md

 Final project ....

-For access to drugs_clean.csv to load in to the cleaning notebook, click the below link for a shareable google drive file.
+For access to drugs_clean.csv to load in to the cleaning notebook, click the below link for a shareable google drive file:

 [drugs_clean.csv](https://drive.google.com/file/d/1oczqQdNmKpjXpzi4ZjZOOem9JlRXmZAk/view?usp=sharing)